ElectroStatics-Sim

 Some screenshots from the simulation:

-Electric Field inside a charged hollow sphere
+Electric Field inside a charged shell

 Electric Field of a dipole (positive and negative charged balls)